-- Once cold, remove the rolls from the aluminum foil, transfer to a plate and cover with plastic film.
+- Once cold, remove the rolls from the aluminum foil, transfer them to a plate, and cover with plastic film.
 Refrigerate for at least 4 hours.
 I found out that chilling in the refrigerator for a few hours gives it a more fibrous, meatier texture.

 - Next, using your hands, shred/pull the seitan chicken into bite-size pieces (or larger pieces!).
 You can now use it in any recipe!
 I recommend preparing a marinade before stir-frying or baking to add more flavor.

-- Chick'n will keep in the refrigerator for up to 3 days.
+- The chicken will keep in the refrigerator for up to 3 days.

-Marinades (For about 1 and ½ cup of shredded chick'n):
+Marinades (For about 1 and ½ cup of shredded chicken: